Plane lands over San Diego skyline

 That said, booking early often provides more options, especially during peak seasons like summer and major holidays when demand is high.
 However, being flexible with your travel dates, monitoring prices regularly, and using fare alert tools like Going can be more effective than relying on "rules" for timing.

-When do international flight prices drop?
+When do international flight tickets get cheaper?

 International fares fluctuate more than domestic flights.
 Generally, prices drop around three months before departure, but early-bird deals are available up to a year ahead for peak travel periods.
 Off-peak travel seasons—like Europe in late fall or Asia in early spring—often have the best deals.